Asdrubal2002/Leviatan-React-Redux/README.md

 # API Rest-Framework

-Take a hands-on with Django, sqlite, and React to observe and learn how APIs work.
+Take a hands-on with Django, postgrest, and React redux to observe and learn how APIs work.

 ![](docs/w1.png)
 ![](docs/w2.png)